osm1019/android_kernel_oneplus_sm8750/Documentation/susfs_integration.md

      into `<kernel_tree>/50_add_susfs_in_kernel.patch`.
    * `kernel_patches/fs/*` → `<kernel_tree>/fs/`.
    * `kernel_patches/include/linux/*` → `<kernel_tree>/include/linux/`.
-5. Applies the KernelSU susfs enablement patch (`patch -p1` inside `KernelSU/`).
+5. Applies the KernelSU susfs enablement patch inside `KernelSU/` (preferring `git apply` with reverse detection and a three-way fallback when the directory is a git checkout).
-6. Applies the kernel susfs integration patch (`patch -p1` inside the kernel source tree).
+6. Applies the kernel susfs integration patch inside the kernel source tree using the same guarded flow so the tree is only modified when the patch applies cleanly.

 Once the script finishes, proceed with the standard KernelSU build flow inside the detected kernel tree (for AOSP GKI this is `common/`).
 The cloned